 Third, the short-lived raw public key is carried in a new SIB, but the digital signature of SIB is carried within the SIB.
 As on-demand information is specified in SIB1, the length of SIB1 is dynamic based on configuration.
 Considering the maximum SIB1 size is 376 bytes, 64 bytes of digital signature included in SIB1 would occupy about 17% of its capacity.
 This option adds reasonable amount of message overheads to a SIB, but avoids the complexity of scheduling the new SIB_x.
 Thus, this option is selected.

-Editor's Note: The periodicity of the SIB broadcast carrying the short-lived certificate needs to be further clarified to analyse the impact of this solution.
+NOTE: The periodicity of the SIB broadcast carrying the short-lived certificate needs to be further clarified to analyse the impact of this solution.

 D6: the digital signature protecting a SIB is carried within the SIB, and the short-lived public key used to verify the SIB signature is carried by a new SIB to be defined.